gnosis/dex-docs/docs/tutorial-telegram-bot.md

 yarn dev
 ```

-If everything go as planned, you should see something similar to this:
+If everything runs as planned, you should see something similar to this:

 <img src="assets/tutorial-telegram-bot/telegram-run-output.png" width="10024" />